 The Board sets the appropriate tone-from-the-top for the entire organisation where ethics and values are concerned.
-The Board works together with Management and oversees the operations and business affairs of the Company and its subsidiaries (collectively the "Group"), with the fundamental principle to act in the best interests of the Company.
+The Board works together with Management and oversees the operations and business affairs of the Company and its subsidiaries, with the fundamental principle to act in the best interests of the Company.